 Why does my head feel heavy?

-The main causes of a heavy-feeling head are:
+The main causes of a head that feels heavy include:

 1. Low blood pressure